ibm-cloud-docs/EventStreams/messagehub116.md

 You can use the Kafka console consumer tool with {{site.data.keyword.messagehub}}.
 You must provide a bootstrap server and SASL credentials.

-After you've created the properties file described previously, you can run the console consumer in a terminal as follows:
+After you've created the properties file as described previously, you can run the console consumer in a terminal as follows:

 <pre>
 <code>